All Saints' Church, Stamford: History

-A Stamford church is mentioned in the Domesday Book.
-None of the original church is still in existence.
-There is a very small amount of 12th-century stonework, but the bulk of the church dates from the 13th century.
-Of that date is the exterior blind arcading, an unusual feature in a parish church.
+A central church at Stamford is mentioned in the Domesday Book, but none of it remains.
+All Saints' Church has a small amount of 12th-century stonework, but the majority of its construction dates from the 13th century, including its exterior blind arcading, which is an unusual feature for a parish church.

-Extensive additions were made by the Browne family in the 15th century.
-John Browne, Merchant of the Staple of Calais, funded the 15th-century construction.
-His son, William, Mayor of the Calais Staple, funded and built the steeple.
-Members of the Browne family are the only people buried inside the church.
-The late-15th century work is of "considerable inventiveness" in its use of architectural details such as ornamental battlements.
+Extensive additions to the church were made by the Browne family in the 15th century.
+John Browne, a Merchant of the Staple of Calais, funded 15th-century additions: and his son, William, Mayor of the Calais Staple, funded the construction of the church's steeple.
+The late-15th-century work is of "considerable inventiveness" in its use of architectural details such as ornamental battlements.
+Only members of the Browne family are buried inside the church.

-William Stukeley was vicar from 1730 to 1747.
+The archaeologist and antiquary William Stukeley was vicar of All Saints' Church from 1730 to 1747.

-The parish includes St John the Baptist's Church which was declared redundant in 2003.
+Its parish includes St John the Baptist's Church which was declared redundant in 2003.

+The adjacent All Saints' Place (which is named after the church and constitutes the base of Barn Hill) was described by the renowned architectural historian Nikolaus Pevsner as the 'visual hub' of Stamford.

 Organ

-The 1890 Hill organ was rebuilt in 1916 by James Jepson Binns.
+Its 1890 William Hill & Sons organ was rebuilt in 1916 by James Jepson Binns.